 And over a period of time, the amazing show that we call “Coke Studio” has produced some of the brightest stars of Pakistan to the entire world.
 Not only that, it has also helped promoting the music scene of Pakistan like no other.

-As of today, Coke Studio has aired three successful seasons, and today we are gonna take you back to the very first one:
+As of today, Coke Studio has aired five successful seasons, and today we are gonna take you back to the very first one: